Choa Chu Kang Stadium

 The Choa Chu Kang Stadium (also known as the CCK Stadium) is part of the Choa Chu Kang Sports and Recreation complex located in Choa Chu Kang, Singapore.
 The international competition standard, multi-sport facility supports a range of sports and community functions, and opened in the year 2001.
-The main grandstand has a capacity of 4,268 people.
+The stadium has a capacity of 4,268 people.

-The stadium itself is home to Singapore Armed Forces FC/Warriors FC during the S-league football season.
-The stadium has become familiar for its elegant and soaring curved white steel roof, with supporting pylons, that covers the main grandstand.
+The stadium itself is home to Warriors FC during the Singapore Premier League football season.

 History

+Timeline

-Choa Chu Kang stadium opened in 2001 and served as the home stadium from 2001 to 2014 and 2016 to 2018 for Warriors FC to play their S.League games.
+Choa Chu Kang stadium opened in 2001 and served as the home stadium from 2001 to 2014 and 2016 to 2018 for Warriors to play their S.League games.

+In July 2019, Italian football club Inter Milan used Choa Chu Kang Stadium as its training base for their 2019 International Champions Cup pre-season match against English football club Manchester United.

+In 2024, all 72 matches of the 2024 Women's Premier League (WPL) will be played at the stadium.
+After the opening matchday of the 2024 WPL, the pitch was criticised for its poor condition for having uneven and sandy surfaces and waterlogged on the next day after it had rained.
+It was also a temporary training ground for Albirex Niigata (S) men's and youth teams due to the returfing at Jurong East Stadium, their home ground.
+From 23 March, the stadium was closed for maintenance after complaints from the first matchdays of poor pitch conditions.
+On 8 April, it was announced that WPL matches would resume at the stadium from 14 April onwards but with only one matchday instead of two would be played at the stadium.

 Facilities and Structures

 The football pitch itself consists of a self-watering "cell-system" turf pitch installation, supplied from Switzerland and approved by FIFA for international competition.

 Other international competition standard facilities surrounding the stadium include a 50m Olympic swimming pool, a running track and athletics facilities, and a sports hall supporting indoor sports and activities.

 The public can also access further outdoor facilities, such as tennis courts, petanque sandpits, street soccer pitches, as well as indoor facilities, including basketball and badminton courts, a gym and a dance training room.

 The Sport Singapore operated Sports Complex also caters to local community recreational needs, with a range of fun-oriented pools, including a wave pool, waterslide, bubble pools, children's play pools.

 A range of food outlets as of 2018, KFC and Pizza Hut previously occupied by Guilin Garden Restaurant, a childcare center, a sporting goods shop, and comfortable, relaxing public spaces help make this a community friendly sports and recreation facility.

-Renovation works started in 2019 and is slated to be completed in 2030.
+Renovation works started in 2019 and is slated to be completed in 2020, renovation works were eventually completed in 2023.